alexanderkenndy/advancevim/README.md

 advancevim
 ==========
 ##Introduction
-Vim and emacs is the most popular used editor in *inx editor with the given plugins user can use vim more conveniently,we included the ctas,cscopes plugins .etc.
+Vim and Emacs is the most popular used in POSIX.
+With the given plugins we can use vim more conveniently, included the ctags,cscopes taglist,calendar.etc
 ##Features
 - ctags
 - cscope